-5.19.080 - Requirements for the approval of a UDCB permit.
+5.19.090 - Requirements for the approval and renewal of a UDCB permit.

-The Director shall not issue a UDCB permit unless each of the following is true:
+The Director shall not issue a UDCB permit or renewal unless each of the following is true:

-- A. The applicant has submitted a complete and accurate application accompanied by the applicable fee; - B. Any verified blight on the subject property has been abated and any case of a complaint to the City regarding blighted conditions on the subject property has been closed; and - C. The proposal is consistent with all the requirements of this Chapter.
+- A. The applicant has submitted a complete and accurate application accompanied by the applicable fee; - B. There are no open citations, unpaid fines or unresolved violations or complaints related to any UDCB managed by the proposed operator; - C. All existing unpermitted UDCBs that are managed by the proposed operator have been removed; - E. Any verified blight on the subject property has been abated and any case of a complaint to the City regarding blighted conditions on the subject property has been closed; and - F. The proposal is consistent with all the requirements of this Chapter. - G. For renewals, the site does not have a history of being an attractive nuisance even if incidents of blight were abated.
+For the purpose of this subsection, "history of attractive nuisance" means three (3) verified blight complaints in the previous twelve (12) months.

-5.19.090 - Time Limit for Final Decision.
+5.19.100 - Time Limit for Final Decision.